Ground breaking ceremony held for upcoming Clayton road reconstruction project

-Before roadwork officially kicks off, representatives from the department, including Commissioner Marie Therese Dominguez and other state, county, town and village officials, held a ceremonious commencement at Frink Park, throwing dirt with gold shovels.
+Before roadwork officially kicks off, representatives from the department, including Commissioner Marie Therese Dominguez and other state, county, town and village officials, held a ceremonial commencement at Frink Park, throwing dirt with gold shovels to commemorate a project that has been years in the making.

 “Transportation fuels our economy.
 Transportation fuels our ability to move, so whether that’s taking kids to school, going to work or driving our economy, projects like this are what really truly advance not only our infrastructure and our ability to do all those things, but advances our economy,” Ms. Dominguez said.

+Once workers complete the road reconstruction, the department will transfer ownership of the three streets, which make up Route 970L, to the village.
+The department predicts that construction will remain ongoing after it starts, lasting through two winters, pending weather conditions, and the summer of 2020 until concluding in spring 2021.

+“It wasn’t pretty some days, but we made it.
+We’re here today to celebrate,” said Mayor Norma J. Zimmer.
+“It’s going to be exciting and I can’t wait for that first piece of dynamite to hit Riverside Drive.”

-The village of allocated more than $3 million for workers contracted by DOT to install conduits and vaults beneath the streets so National Grid, Verizon, Spectrum and Westelcom could install underground cables and remove the ones overhead.
+The village had budgeted more than $3 million to pay the department for workers to install conduits and vaults beneath the streets so National Grid, Verizon, Spectrum and Westelcom can install underground cables and remove the ones overhead.

 The payment also covers a few new water and sewer lines.
-Streetscape enhancements from the project include benches, ornamental lighting, brick paving stones and decorative plantings.
+Streetscape enhancements such as new benches, ornamental lighting, brick paving stones and decorative plants were also included in the project.

-The village will need to pay another about $3.5 million to utility and telecommunications companies for their work.
+“I’m glad this is all incorporated.
+My theory is if you’re going to dig, dig once.
+Take advantage of the fact that you’ve got scale and opportunity, and I’m glad we’re going to be able to do that from a utility standpoint to a transportation standpoint,” Ms. Dominguez said.
+“We’ll do our best to keep things normal as possible so that ... intrusion is maintained to a minimum.”

+The utility and telecommunications companies are expected to collect at least $3.6 million from the village for their work in replacing the wires, a separate payment from the village payment to the department.

 (0) comments